EdgeTX/edgetx-sdcard/README.md

     - QX7
     - X9 Lite
     - X-Lite
-- **bw212x64.zip** (212x64 black and white screen radios)
+- **bw212x64.zip** (212x64 "wide screen" black and white screen radios)
     - X9D
     - X9D Plus
     - X9D Plus 2019

 ### Preparing your SD Card

-The first step, check out the releases page on this repo and download the SD Card zip for your radio (listed above).
-Unzip the archive and put the contents onto a FAT32-formatted SD Card, then download your preferred voicepack language from the [Voice Generator Repo](https://github.com/EdgeTX/edgetx-sdcard-sounds/releases/tag/latest) and follow the instuctions on that page to add onto the SD Card.
+First, download the SD Card zip for your radio (listed above) from the [releases page](https://github.com/EdgeTX/edgetx-sdcard/releases).
+Then unzip the archive and put the contents onto a FAT32-formatted SD Card.
+Finally, download your preferred voicepack language from the [Voice Pack Repo](https://github.com/EdgeTX/edgetx-sdcard-sounds/releases), unzip the archive, and add it to your SD card.

+Alternately, tools like [Flasher](https://github.com/EdgeTX/flasher) and [Buddy](https://buddy.edgetx.org) will do most of this automatically for you with a couple of clicks.